Best holiday rental deals on Philip Island

 Kelly and Gemelli Art & Design in San Remo is a contemporary art gallery, which shows of works by various artists.
 There is also a cafe offering coffee and snacks with panoramic views of the bay.
 Mingara Gallery displays contemporary artworks including sculpture, paintings, jewellery and pottery.

-Kid-friendly fun on Phillip Island
+Holidays with kids on Phillip Island

 There is lots to do for kids on Phillip Island.
 They will will love spending time at A Maze’N Things, a holiday park with various mazes, games, puzzles and exciting activities.
 Be sure to visit the Phillip Island Chocolate Factory to learn how to make chocolate and try freshly made chocolate.